bazilinskyy/coupled-sim/README.md

 ```

 ### Stopping with gaze
 Braking the AV using gaze is only desired during the experiments on one of the mappings.
-In the other mappings the AV
+In the other mappings, the AV
 should not stop when the passenger gazes at the pedestrian.
 Thus a function is created to deactivate the
 eye-gaze braking according to the experiment definition number.
 ```